rabbitmq/cluster-operator/docs/proposals/20200408-tls-support-amqp.md

   - Block deployment of all RabbitMQCluster resources until the Secret can be retrieved
   - Mount the Secret as a volume on each RabbitMQ Pod
   - Set `ssl_options.cacertfile`, `ssl_options.certfile`, `ssl_options.keyfile` in rabbitmq.conf to paths on the mount
+  - Add `5671` to the Container Ports in the Pod Template
   - Add `5671` to the port map in the Ingress Service
 - If we expose the Ingress Service template we can potentially depend on the user to specify the port
 - When deploying via KSM, a [Certificate Request](https://cert-manager.io/docs/concepts/certificaterequest/) is templated if the plan specified `tls: true`